maciejhirsz/logos/book/src/contributing/internals.md

   and usage help can be obtained through the `logos-cli --help` command.
   This tool can be useful if your tokens definition stays is constant, and you want to reduce compilatio time overhead caused by derive macros.
++ `logos-fuzz` is an internal crate that uses [afl.rs](https://github.com/rust-fuzz/afl.rs) to find confusing panics before they reach the developer.
+  To use this tool, see the [Fuzzing guide]('./fuzzing.md')